sensu/sensu-docs/content/sensu-go/5.10/guides/scale-event-storage.md

 (3 rows)
 {{ /highlight }}

-The above illustrates connecting to the `sensu_events` database, listing the tables in the database, and requesting a list of all entities reporting keepalives.
+This code illustrates connecting to the `sensu_events` database, listing the tables in the database, and requesting a list of all entities reporting keepalives.

 ### Revert to built-in datastore (#revert-to-builtin-datastore)